Camping in the Serengeti National Park

 There was a lot of rain that night and that morning in our part of the Serengeti.

-We would get stuck in the mud in the Serengeti a few times that day, but not before we discovered what we believe was the meal the hyenas were after.
+We would get stuck in the mud in the Serengeti a few times that day, but not before we discovered what we believed was the meal the hyenas were after.
 It wasn’t long after heading out that morning that we discovered a pride of lions feeding on a fresh wildebeest kill.
 They must have made the kill during the night.

 Camping in the Serengeti